 unknown format with further instructions on how to get the data.

-#1 Updated by Peter McCartney about 18 years ago
+#1 Updated by Peter McCartney over 18 years ago

 Ive reviewed the edits Matt made to distribution in response to fridays

 discussion on distribution.
 It struck me that there was alot of complexity